 Get the facts

 Does your business engage with contract workers who provide their services via an intermediary, such as a personal service company (PSC)?
-If so, you need to know about the implications to HMRC's changes coming to IR35 on 6th April 2020.
+If so, you need to know about the implications of IR35.

-In short, the main change coming on 6th April 2020 is that the responsibility for determining whether a worker is inside or outside IR35 legislation will shift from the worker’s intermediary (Personal Service Company) to the end client (or engager).
+Responsibility for determining whether a worker is inside or outside IR35 legislation has shifted from the worker’s intermediary (Personal Service Company) to the end client (or engager).

 If HMRC investigates a worker, they will look not just at the contract, but at the actual working relationship between the worker and end client.

-If HMRC deems a worker to be non-compliant with IR35 rules, from April 6 th 2020 they will look to recover any tax and national insurance contributions owed, plus interest and potentially any penalties due, from the client or the supply chain.
+If HMRC deems a worker to be non-compliant with IR35 rules, they will look to recover any tax and national insurance contributions owed, plus interest and potentially any penalties due, from the client or the supply chain.

 If the end client pays contractors directly (acting as both end client and fee payer), they will take on the full financial risk in the event of non-compliance.